chialab/dna/docs/guide/events.md

 ## Template listeners

-Listeners can be added via a template attribute named as the event with the `on` prefix:
+Listeners can be added via a template attribute named as the event with the `on` prefix for known element events, or with the `on:` prefix for delegating custom events.

 ```tsx
 import { Component, customElement } from '@chialab/dna';